bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 * React for the front end
 * Node JS / Express for the backend

-In this use case you learn how to use custom events in the Client SDK.
-Custom events are used here to alert your application when one of the following things happens:
+In this use case you use custom events in the Client SDK.
+Custom events are used here to alert your application when:

 * A user lists a new item for sale
 * A customer purchases an item using Stripe